Textual Membership Queries: A Framework for Generating Membership Queries

-As stated in section \ref{ssec:learning_setup}, generating examples in the feature space $\Psi$ and then transforming them into members of the instance space $\Phi$ is usually impossible, forcing us to generate instances exclusively in $\Phi$.
-We therefore introduce \emph{modification operators} that are functions $op : \Phi \rightarrow \Phi$.
-A modification operator modifies some aspects of the input instance to produce another instance.
-We assume the availability of a set of modification operators $O$.
-The set is specific to each instance space, meaning that for each new problem domain, new operators must be defined.
+Our query synthesis framework assumes that for a given learning task, we are given the following components: \begin{enumerate} \item $C$: a core set of labeled instances. \item $K$: the desired number of MQs. \item $O$: a set of modification operators on instances, where for each $op \in O$, $op : \Phi \rightarrow \Phi$. \end{enumerate}

 The quality of the modification operators is crucial to the performance of our algorithm.
-For the algorithm to perform well, the modification operators must be able to create a diverse set of new instances given an input, while also keeping their output within the instance space $\Phi$.
-Using our notations of modification operators, we can define the closure of a given core set $C$ as: $ cl(C) = \left\{ s \mid \exists c \in C, o_1,\cdots,o_n \in O \lbrack op_n(\cdots op_1(c)) = s \rbrack \right\} $.
-We would like to define the operators such that $cl(C)$ is as large and diverse as possible.
+For the algorithm to perform well, the modification operators must be able to create a diverse set of new instances given an input, while keeping their output within the instance space $\Phi$.
+Given a set of modification operators $O$, we can define the closure of a given core set $C$ as: $ cl(C) = \left\{ s \mid \exists c \in C, op_1,\cdots,op_n \in O \lbrack op_n \circ \cdots \circ op_1(c) = s \rbrack \right\} $.
+We would like to define the operators such that $cl(C)$ is as large and diverse as possible, such that even with a small core set, $cl(C)$ will be useful as a source for high-utility MQs.
+We would also like a single operator to minimally change the instance, as this will enable the generation of near-miss examples by consecutively applying operators which will slowly move the instance over the classification boundary.
 We will later discuss the implementation of the modification operators for the textual domain.